kmherman/BioME/README.md

     * **all**: train and evaluate every machine learning algorithm available (all above)
 ###### For more information on these ML algorithms, see the [Project Homepage](https://kmherman.github.io/BioME/)

-Some of these of models can take a long-time, which isn't to mean they aren't excellent options to run!
-But for the tutorial we will only run a few.
-Remember, no spaces!
 ```
 : dtree,mlp1,mlp3
 ```